MarcellavonderWeppen/animal-translator/src/about/challenges+takeaways.md

 - But surely somebody else must have recognized this problem, too?
 - Search for "Markdown emoji" extension -> It works :sweat_smile:
 - One problem still remains - where do I find the emoji short codes, in case I can't guess them? -> here, [Emoji Cheat Sheet](https://www.webfx.com/tools/emoji-cheat-sheet/) to the rescue!
-- I probably "wasted" an insane amount of time, just to solve this little inconvenience with the the emojis.
+- I probably "wasted" an insane amount of time, just to solve this little emoji inconvenience.
 But that is the wrong way to look at it.
-As Kyle ("Web Dev Simplified") pointed out, developers are people who spend lots of time in order to spare many people lots of time and work.
+As Kyle ("Web Dev Simplified") pointed out, developers are people who spend lots of time in order to save many people lots of time.
 Now I know, how to solve the issue with the emojis.
 If some one else will have this issue in the future I can easily help.
 Also, I am training my skill to solve problems in the future.
 Every time I do this, I get faster and better.
 - Is installing an extension such a big deal?
 Of course not.
 But for my past self it would have been.
-All those tiny little baby steps :baby: add up to big progress in the end.
+All those tiny little baby steps :baby: add up to big progress in the long run.
 - Sorry, at the moment I am using emojis WAY to much :'D For now, we have to live with that.
 But I am pretty sure, the fascination with the new toy will normalize soon :smirk:

 Also, I am enjoying writing way to much at the moment.
 It's time to get some work done.

-[] push this version to GitHub<br>
+[x] push this version to GitHub<br>
-[] update on Netlify <br>
+[x] update on Netlify <br>
-[] promote it on LinkedIn <br>
+[x] promote it on LinkedIn <br>
 [] code a program to order pizza from my VSCode

 ... just kidding (regarding the pizza program), I am already quite hungry and will not make it before starvation.

+OMG :scream: I accidentally committed to early.
+I always knew the day would come, so it's time to do

+[x] ... my first soft reset

+Oh nice!
+Seems like Netlify is updating automatically.

+## Responsive Web Design

+Now, lets review Kevin Powells course on **responsive web design** and see, if we can improve the CSS of the Animal Translator.

+### July 20th 2022

+I completed the review.
+It was a good idea to split it in two parts:

+1. review the course & make notes on Obsidian
+2. implement insights on responsive design regarding the Animal Translator

+By this I got a good overview what's left to do.
+Also I have a nice list of changes to implement, a nice little to do list.

+So let's change those em's into rem's, when it comes to font size.
+I first cautiously changed some font sizes and tested each carefully for different device sizes.
+Then I got bored and changed all of them at once, trusting that I would be able to deal with unexpected effects.
+Very much to my surprise nothing changed at all.
+I guess I could be a little less thorough and more bold sometimes.
+And Kevin Powell seems to exaggerate the importance of using rems for font sizes.
+Anyway, I will remember doing this as a best practice.

+Next step - I was going for the line length for readability.
+I expected that to be a short task, but there was some research to do, some experimenting...

+It seems the perfect line shouldn't be longer than 75 characters.
+If it's longer than that, readers will lose their focus (scientifically approved).
+After adding max-width and increasing the font for the paragraphs, I now have slightly more.
+I decided, that's ok, since we are not talking about big text blocks here and the font-size is quite large.
+Really makes a difference!

+### Challenge: Making a carousel responsive

+This carousel is really tough!
+It took me quite a while to realize that the height was coming from the `grid-template-row: 45vh 3em`!
+Handling this with a fixed height for small heights.